-- (12) The student's right to receive a registration packet and to enroll during the registration period will be denied if any fines owing under these regulations remain unpaid at the time of registration.

-- (13) A student who fails to pay the University for any outstanding fine will have the fine charged to his/her account.

-- (14) Students leaving or graduating from the University will continue to be responsible for parking fines owed to the University, as long as such fines can be identified as belonging to the student(s) responsible.

-- (15) Å faculty or staff member who fails to pay the University for any outstanding parking fines will have the fine deducted from his/her payroll check 30 days after written notice of the outstanding fines.

-- (16) Vehicles having outstanding parking fines will be denied issuance of a replacement, transferred, or new parking decal.

-- (17) Fee Schedule:

-- (a) Carpool.
-Sold for entire school year only \$50/each pool;

-- (b) Faculty and staff decal for first registered vehicle:

-- (A) Fall term through summer term \$64;

-- (B) Winter term through summer term \$53;

-- (C) Spring term through summer term \$42;

-- (D) Quarter/Term Decals - \$32.

-- (c) Student Commuter and Residence Hall decal for first registered vehicle:

-- (A) Fall term through summer term \$60;

-- (B) Winter term through summer term \$49;

-- (C) Spring term through summer term \$38;

-- (D) Quarter/Term Decals \$28.

-- (d) Motorcycles, Mopeds, and Scooters one vehicle only:

-- (A) Fall term through summer term \$23;

-- (B) Winter term through summer term \$21;

-- (C) Spring term through summer term \$19;

-- (D) Quarter/Term decals \$17.

-- (e) Second Vehicle Permit \$10.

-- (f) Replacement Permit \$10.

-NOTE: The second permit is for the convenience of those persons who may be driving a different vehicle from time to time.
+- (12) The student's right to receive a registration packet and to enroll during the registration period will be denied if any fines owing under these regulations remain unpaid at the time of registration. - (13) A student who fails to pay the University for any outstanding fine will have the fine charged to his/her account. - (14) Students leaving or graduating from the University will continue to be responsible for parking fines owed to the University, as long as such fines can be identified as belonging to the student(s) responsible. - (15) Å faculty or staff member who fails to pay the University for any outstanding parking fines will have the fine deducted from his/her payroll check 30 days after written notice of the outstanding fines. - (16) Vehicles having outstanding parking fines will be denied issuance of a replacement, transferred, or new parking decal. - (17) Fee Schedule: - (a) Carpool.
+Sold for entire school year only \$50/each pool; - (b) Faculty and staff decal for first registered vehicle: - (A) Fall term through summer term \$64; - (B) Winter term through summer term \$53; - (C) Spring term through summer term \$42; - (D) Quarter/Term Decals \$32. - (c) Student Commuter and Residence Hall decal for first registered vehicle: - (A) Fall term through summer term \$60; - (B) Winter term through summer term \$49; - (C) Spring term through summer term \$38; - (D) Quarter/Term Decals \$28. - (d) Motorcycles, Mopeds, and Scooters One vehicle only: - (A) Fall term through summer term \$23; - (B) Winter term through summer term \$21; - (C) Spring term through summer term \$19; - (D) Quarter/Term Decals \$17; - (e) Second Vehicle Permit \$10. - (f) Replacement Permit \$10. - NOTE: The second permit is for the convenience of those persons who may be driving a different vehicle from time to time.
 Only one decal (the original or second decal) is valid on campus permit-required lots at a time.
-Violation of this rule will result in both vehicles being cited for improper permit.

-- (A) Second permits will be sold only to Faculty/Staff, Commuter, and Residence Hall permit holders. - (B) One second permit is allowed for each full-price (first registered vehicle) permit purchased. - (C) Replacement permits can be obtained only in accordance with OAR 573-050-0025(8). - (g) Reserved Parking spaces (Non-Refundable) \$100 over and above price for regular parking permit, and \$10 fee for each subsequent sign-change after a sign is posted. - (h) Weekly parking permits (for red and green lots only) \$5 per week (available at the Business Services Office and Housing Office). - (i) Daily parking permits (for red and green lots only) \$1 per day (available at the Business Services Office and Housing Office). - (j) Park-all-day in specified lots 50 cents. - (k) Visitor Pay Parking in specified lots 25 cents/hr. - (l) Handling charges: - (A) For mailing out bills for fines \$2; - (B) For deducting fines from payroll check \$2.
+Violation of this rule will result in both vehicles being cited for improper permit. - (A) Second permits will be sold only to Faculty/Staff, Commuter, and Residence Hall permit holders. - (B) One-second permit is allowed for each full-price (first registered vehicle) permit purchased. - (C) Replacement permits can be obtained only in accordance with OAR 573-050-0025(8). - (g) Reserved Parking spaces (Non-Refundable) \$100 over and above price for regular parking permit, and \$10 fee for each subsequent sign-change after a sign is posted. - (h) Commercial Permit each vehicle: - (A) Long-term/six months \$30; - (B) Short-term/one month \$6. - (i) Weekly parking permits (for red and green lots only) \$5 per week (available at the Business Services Office and Housing Office). - (j) Daily parking permits (for red and green lots only) \$1 per day (available at the Business Services Office and Housing Office). - (k) Park-all-day in specified lots -50 cents. - (1) Visitor Pay Parking in specified lots 25 cents/hr. - (m) Handling charges: For deducting fines from payroll check \$5.